Whether you or a senior loved one is indoors because of the weather or for health reasons, it’s important to keep the mind and body active.

 Video chats are a great way for seniors to stay connected with friends and family members who live far away.
 They can also be used to connect with doctors or other professionals.

-I recommend to use the Echo Show for this purpose.
+I recommend using the Echo Show for this purpose.
 You can choose your own perfect time of the day to video chat with friends and family.

 17. Video games